rohitkalva/indeed-scraper/README.md

 **NOTE**

 This program has been modified to search for jobs with title backend developer in the Berlin area which are then sorted by date posted.
 However, the `location`, `sort_type`, and `query` variables within indeed_scraper.py can be changed to generate different search results.
+If no need of changing the above `sort_type`.Directly run the file .
+As it will ask you for location , job title and no of pages to be searched in the indeed website
 ---